Zoltamcsak/deck-of-cards/README.md

 * Run `make run` to start the project locally
 * You can access the application on port `:8080`

+Use `make test` to run the tests.
+Make sure you have Docker running, since it's test containers.

 There's a `.env` file added to this repository just to make running locally easier.
 You can update any value there if needed!

 There's a Postman collection called `deck_of_cards_postman_collection.json` that includes all 3 endpoints.